r-nannapaneni/Getting-and-Cleaning-Data/CodeBook.md

 #Code Book

 ##Introduction
-This repository contains the files and
+This repository contains a R script and supporting files of my work done as part of a course project - \bGetting & Cleaning Data on Coursera